writechoiceorg/rocketlawyer/pages/ux-component-events.md

 #### interview-completed

 The `interview-completed` event is the last event fired by the RocketDocument Embedded UX.
-It means that the interview is completed and filled with all the info provided by the user.
+This means that the interview is completed and filled with all the info provided by the user.
 It will also tell the `ParentUI` that no further processes are running or yet remain to be completed.
 It is up to the `ParentUI` to take the user to the next screen since the RocketDocument only fires the event.
-Below you can find the `interview-completed` schema:
+Below, you can find the `interview-completed` schema:

 ```javascript
    type: "interview-completed"